ahmadabdullah407/Wheel_of_Fortune/README.md

 # Wheel_of_Fortune
 ## Description:
-- This is final course Project of Python 4th course of Python 3 Programming Specialization offered by University of Michigan on Coursera.
+- This is final course Project of 4th course [Python Classes and Inheritence](https://www.coursera.org/learn/python-classes-inheritance) of [Python 3 Programming Specialization](https://www.coursera.org/specializations/python-3-programming) offered by [University of Michigan](https://umich.edu/) on [Coursera](https://www.coursera.org/).
 - This is a game of wheel of fortune played between a specified number of human players and computer players.
 - There is 1 [python code file](https://github.com/ahmadabdullah407/Wheel_of_Fortune/blob/main/Wheel_of_Fortune.py) as well as 2 .json files ([phrases](https://github.com/ahmadabdullah407/Wheel_of_Fortune/blob/main/phrases.json) and [wheel](https://github.com/ahmadabdullah407/Wheel_of_Fortune/blob/main/wheel.json))that contain .json format data required for code to run.
 ## Requirements: